 Ash kept trying to stand up to me, but he was absolutely bad at it; he couldn’t even think of anything to argue back with.

-—An Anti-Ash Pokémon fanfiction.
+— "Alexa vs. Ash," an Anti-Ash Pokémon fanfiction.

 The first – and most apparent – kind is ludonarrative dissonance.
 What does that mean?
 Ludonarrative dissonance is when you watch a game cutscene where the hero laments his distancing relationship with his family, and then in the next moment, you’re driving a car over a hundred people.
 Ludonarrative dissonance is when a great warrior ally monologues about how cunning and fearsome he is, only in the next moment, he’s running in circles, blocking your path annoyingly, and then gets shot dead instantly.
 It’s when what the story says and what the player does or experiences don’t match up.